 This known good waveform has the following characteristics:

-You can see in the Example Waveform that the sensor is a Negative Temperature Coefficient type (NTC), the voltage falls as the coolant temperature increases.
+The sensor is a Negative Temperature Coefficient type (NTC), where the output voltage falls as the coolant temperature increases.

-At a voltage relative to 40 to 50°C the Engine Control Module (ECM) increases the sensor supply voltage.
+At a voltage in the range 40-50°C the Engine Control Module (ECM) increases the sensor supply voltage.
 The voltage then continues to fall as coolant temperature rises.
-The manufacturer states that this gives a finer control.

-The CTS is a small two pin sensor its function is to provide a voltage relative to coolant temperature back to the ECM.
+The ECT is a small two pin sensor its function is to provide a voltage relative to coolant temperature back to the ECM.
 It is this signal that determines the engine warm up, enrichment and fast idle duration.

 The ECM is therefore provided with a signal which will allow accurate control throughout the operating temperature range.